PUBLIC NOTIFICATION – July 26, 2018

 - He must immediately surrender and return his Certificate of Registration to the College.

-- He must make immediate arrangements to ensure that all advertising and marketing material for his services as an occupational therapist (including but not limited to LinkedIn, Facebook, other social media sites, websites for KARP Health, Mountainview Health & Wellness, Kinexions Health, and Ace Assessments Inc.) are revised to remove any reference to him as an occupational therapist.
+- He must make immediate arrangements to ensure that all advertising and marketing material for his services as an occupational therapist (including but not limited to LinkedIn, Facebook, other social media sites, and websites) are revised to remove any reference to him as an occupational therapist.

 - He acknowledges that the Consent Order under s.
 37.1 of the Act requires public notification under s.
 39.3(1)(c) of the Act and further acknowledges that the College may publish the terms of this Consent Order under s.
 37.1 of the Act in local Indo-Canadian newspapers in the Lower Mainland and will provide notification of the terms to other regulators of occupational therapy across Canada.